Warner Bros. Studio Tour London – The Making of Harry Potter

 Warner Bros.
-Studio Tour London – The Making of Harry Potter is a walkthrough exhibition and studio tour in Leavesden, Hertfordshire, UK, owned by Warner Bros. and operated by their Studio Tours division.
+Studio Tour London – The Making of Harry Potter is a walk-through exhibition and studio tour in Leavesden, Hertfordshire, England, owned by Warner Bros. and operated by their Studio Tours division.
 It is located within Warner Bros.
-Studios, Leavesden, in Watford, in southwest Hertfordshire, and houses a permanent exhibition of authentic costumes, props and sets utilised in the production of the Harry Potter films, as well as behind-the-scenes production of visual effects.
-The tour is contained in Soundstages J and K, which were specially built for the attraction, and is separate from the studio's actual production facilities.
+Studios Leavesden, which is located in Watford, southwest Hertfordshire, and houses a permanent exhibition of authentic costumes, props, and sets utilised in the production of the Harry Potter films, as well as behind-the-scenes production of visual effects.
+The tour is contained in Soundstages J and K, which were specially built for the attraction, and are separate from the studio's actual production facilities.

 Warner Bros.
-Studio Tour London opened to the public in 2012 and has since welcomed up to 6,000 visitors a day during peak times.
-TripAdvisor reported that Warner Bros.
-Studio Tour London – The Making of Harry Potter has been the highest-rated attraction worldwide every year since the tour opened.
+Studio Tour London – The Making of Harry Potter opened to the public in 2012 and has since welcomed up to 6,000 visitors a day during peak times.
+TripAdvisor reported that the tour has been the highest-rated attraction worldwide every year since its inauguration.